KLAN: Kuaishou Landing-page Adaptive Navigator

 We evaluate KLAN using common consumption metrics (APP usage time, watch time, and daily active users), commercial metrics (video view), PLPM-specific metrics (page drop-off ratio), platform constrain metrics (effective page entry frequency and latency), and retention metrics (LT) to comprehensively assess its online performance.
 Among these metrics, \textbf{LT} serves as a critical indicator of user retention and experience quality \cite{meng2024coarsetofinedynamicupliftmodeling}, which can be formulated as:

 Figure \ref{fig:online} illustrates the temporal evolution of DAU and LT growth rates throughout the 74-day experimental period, comprising a 14-day AA test followed by a 60-day AB test.
 During the AB test, we can find that KLAN achieves significant improvements in both metrics.
 Table \ref{online_ab111} reports statistically significant improvements across all metrics compared to the online baseline.
 Notably, APP usage time, watch time and video view counts show substantial growth, while page drop-off ratio decreases significantly, indicating enhanced user satisfaction with assigned landing pages.
-Regarding platform constraint metrics, the effective page entry frequency metrics for all three page (Featured, Follow, and Explore) show positive improvements.
+Regarding platform constraint metrics, the effective page entry frequency metrics for all three pages show positive improvements.
 Latency results indicate our model maintains real-time efficiency with negligible overhead.
-Currently, KLAN is fully deployed on Kuaishou, serving hundreds of millions of daily active users every day, demonstrating both its effectiveness and scalability in real-world applications.
+Currently, KLAN is fully deployed on Kuaishou, serving hundreds of millions of daily active users every day.